ekorsak-deutsch/CIDM6330/Assignment 4/readme.md

 This migration represents a full rewrite of the application from FastAPI to Django with Django Ninja, while maintaining:
 - The same API contract (with minor changes to filter endpoints)
 - The repository pattern implementation
-- Enhanced data models with more sophisticated filtering capabilities
-- One-to-one relationship between rules and filters

 The Django implementation adds the powerful Django admin interface and leverages Django's mature ecosystem while keeping the API-first approach through Django Ninja.